ForceUniverse/dart-forcemvc/example/server/controllers/rest/readme.md

 ```

 But be aware that this will not work!

-You need to jsonify, you can do this by adding a method 'Map toJson()'.
+You need to jsonify it, you can do this by adding a method 'Map toJson()'.
-Or just use our mixin jsonify.
+Or just use our mixin Jsonify.

 ```dart
 class Book extends Object with Jsonify {